||PRINCIPLES AND PROCEDURES

 member countries and the UNFCCC.
 The WMO also hosts the IPCC Secretariat, and the WMO and UNEP provide one senior staff member each for the IPCC Secretariat.
 Information about contributions received and expenditures incurred is provided by the Secretariat to the Panel.
 It is contained in the document on programme and budget.
 The annual budget is decided by the Panel at its plenary sessions.

 Thanks to the contributions received, the IPCC Trust Fund, which is administered under the

-Financial Regulations of the WMO, supports IPCC activities, in particular the participation of developing country experts in the IPCC, the organization of meetings as well as publication and translation of IPCC reports.
+Financial Regulations and Rules of the WMO, supports IPCC activities, in particular the participation of developing country experts in the IPCC, the organization of meetings as well as publication and translation of IPCC reports.
 During the 34th Session of the IPCC held in Kampala on 18-19 November 2011, the Panel revised the IPCC Financial Procedures to ensure consistency with International Public Sector Accounting Standards (IPSAS).

 Governments provide further substantial in-kind support for activities of the IPCC, in particular by hosting Technical Support Units, supporting the participation of experts from their respective countries in IPCC activities, and by hosting meetings.

 For more information please see: "Financial Procedures for the Intergovernmental Panel on Climate Change (IPCC)"